Skip to main content

 Start a New Conversation

-- Search for a client by name or phone number.
+2. Search for a client by name, phone number, or email address.

 You can also start a new message from a client’s profile — click Send Message in the client details, and the Messages page opens with the client pre-selected.